bioinfologics/w2rap/README.md

 ```
 mkdir quast
-python /path/to/quast/quast.py -o ./quast -R ./yeast.scafSeq -t 8 -f ref/S288C_reference_sequence_R64-2-1_20150113.fsa
+python /path/to/quast/quast.py --extensive-mis-size 10000 -o ./quast -R ./yeast.scafSeq -t 8 -f ref/S288C_reference_sequence_R64-2-1_20150113.fsa
 ```
+The `--extensive-mis-size` parameter sets a threshold for what is considered to be a local misassembly.
+By specifying this to be larger than the default value, we exclude very small rearrangements from the misassembly count.
 As the N50 of the contigs was greater than the average size of a gene, scaffolding did not increase the number of BUSCOs present.

 Genome statistics	 | yeast.scafSeq
 -------------------- |---------------
-Genome fraction (%)			  |	96.159
+Genome fraction (%)			  |	93.625
-Duplication ratio			  |	1.051
+Duplication ratio			  |	1.260
-Largest alignment			  |	487548
+Largest alignment			  |	414518
-Total aligned length		  |	11726512
+Total aligned length		  |	13152876
-NGA50							  |	164971
+NGA50							  |	104027
-LGA50							  |	23
+LGA50							  |	31
 Misassemblies					  |
-misassemblies					  |95
+misassemblies					  |71
-Misassembled contigs length  |	11382276
+Misassembled contigs length  |	4766054
 Mismatches					  |
-mismatches per 100 kbp		  |83.22
+mismatches per 100 kbp		  | 4.10
-indels per 100 kbp			  |9.27
+indels per 100 kbp			  |1.78
-N's per 100 kbp				  |	4258.81
+N's per 100 kbp				  |	8291.35
-Statistics without reference | contigs						  | 	210
+Statistics without reference | contigs						  | 	279
-Largest contig				  |	1090329
+Largest contig				  |	609133
-Total length					  |	12303836
+Total length					  |	14473629
-Total length (>= 1000 bp)	  | 12216807
+Total length (>= 1000 bp)	  | 14327082
-Total length (>= 10000 bp)	  | 12128016
+Total length (>= 10000 bp)	  | 14176994
-Total length (>= 50000 bp)	  | 11941412
+Total length (>= 50000 bp)	  | 11742048
 Predicted genes	            |
-predicted genes (unique)    |	7333
+predicted genes (unique)    |	7354

-We can see that the genome statistics have not changed significantly between the contigging and the scaffolding stage.
+We can see that the scaffolder has successfully put together a large number of contigs without significantly increasing the number of misassemblies, which indicates that the scaffolds have been constructed correctly.